Slimbook-Team/fwupd/firmware/PROX/PROX-AMD-4000/PF4NU1FN107GRP05/README.md

 ### Super I/O problem

-Need EC device to show on fwupdmgr get-devices in order to be able to update it via fwud, but fwupdtool does not detect any device with the plugin:
+We need EC device to show on fwupdmgr get-devices in order to be able to update it via fwud, but fwupdtool does not detect any device with the plugin:

 Output of:  `sudo fwupdtool get-devices --plugins superio -v`